misterpaul/strands-stats/architecture.md

   * GitHub account owner
 * Email account (games) - safari
   * App Script owner
+  * Temporarily Storage Bucket Admin on the Bucket just for linking the apps script
+  * Storage Object Creator on the specific bucket

 # Email
 A special mailbox setup for account games@sennovation.com to recieve emails.
 An Apps Script runs every N minutes (N can be set)